PrimeDAO/prime-deals-dapp/README.md

 npm ci
 ```
 ### Update Contract ABIs
-Prime Deals relies on solidity contract addresses and ABIs that it obtains from the [TODO: ADD LINK TO CONTRACTS REPO](https://github.com/PrimeDAO/).
-You must clone the contracts repository in a folder sibling to this one.
+Prime Deals relies on solidity contract addresses and ABIs that it obtains from the [PrimeDao contracts-v2 repository](https://github.com/PrimeDAO/contracts-v2).
+You must clone the contracts-v2 repository in a folder sibling to this one.

 Then run the following script to pull the required contract ABIs from contracts:
 ```